 Click to contact our personal injury lawyers today

 Florida’s comparative fault rules come into play when you file third-party actions.
 They can reduce your recoverable damages if you share some blame for the truck accident.
 For instance, if the claims adjuster finds you 40 percent at fault, then you can only receive 60 percent of the total settlement.

 Besides computing your total settlement amount, you will also want to review the entire case with a lawyer’s help.
 Doing so can help in spotting weaknesses in your statements and evidence that could be used to increase your liability.

 Due to the multiple factors involved in a truck accident, you cannot use averages to predict the outcome of your case.
 It is extremely hard to determine truck settlement averages, in addition to its irrelevance.
 GED Lawyers is always ready to assist you with estimating your total damages, collecting evidence, filing your claim with the insurance company, and taking the matter to court.
 We can help you take action.

-With several years of experience in Florida personal injury law, our team has handled a wide range of cases, including trucking accidents.
+With several years of experience as Florida truck accident lawyers, our team has handled a wide range of cases, involving trucking accidents.
 If you have any legal concerns or want a free consultation with a team member, you can call or send us a message anytime.
 We cater to your inquiries 24/7.

 Call or text (561) 995-1966 or complete a Free Case Evaluation form